dtrailin/SortTest/README.md

 # SortTest
-A simple sorting algorithm tester
+A simple sorting algorithm tester.

-It's in the public domain so take what you wish
+It's in the public domain so take what you wish.